 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admissions round the governing body is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the Diocese and the governing body for the current school year.
-The governing body has this power even when admitting the child would mean exceeding the published admission number.
+The governing body has this power even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).